-- 7.1 The Clerk will retain adequate records of the details of the case and the action that has been taken.
-Records will be kept of: - the name and address of each member of the public who is treated as abusive, vexatious or persistent, or any other person who so aids the complainant - · when the restrictions came into force and ends - · what the restrictions are - · when the person and Council were advised.
+7.1.
+The Clerk will retain adequate records of the details of the case and the action that has been taken.
+Records will be kept of:

-7.2 Full Council will be provided with a regular report giving information about members of the public who have been treated as vexatious/persistent as per this policy.
+- the name and address of each member of the public who is treated as abusive, vexatious or persistent, or any other person who so aids the complainant, - when the restrictions came into force and end. - what the restrictions are - when the person and Council were advised. - 7.2.
+Full Council will be provided with a regular confidential report giving information about members of the public who have been treated as vexatious/persistent as per this policy. - 7.3.
+All records will be kept in accordance with the General Data Protection Regulations 2016 and the Data Protection Act 2018.